bclover/real-world-functional-programming-book/gitbook/part1/not_allowed.md

 Errors are a challenging side effect.
 Not only do they prevent return values from even working, but occasionally, they can create situations where data, or the application itself, is in an unknown state vs crashing outright.
 This breaks the same output rule as well as the side effects rule.

 Throwing Errors is supposed to enable developers to read the stack trace to glean where the application broke.
 Not all stack traces are created equal, nor are they easy to quickly deduce what went wrong.
 JavaScript is notorious for having source maps that do not map to the source giving red herrings on top of badly written error messages which are red herrings.
 In imperative style code, you can "find the line where things went wrong".
 In debugging functional code, you're interested in "why did the function return an error instead of a success".
 In composed functions and programs, you're interested in "where in this pipeline of functions did my data become wrong".
 You use imperative style logs, composed helper functions, or even breakpoints in a step debugger for those situations, not stack traces.
 We never want to intentionally break or crash an application.
+Instead, we want to clearly explain why a function returned an Error instead of our data.

 The exception is in Erlang/[Elixir](https://elixir-lang.org/) or [Akka](https://akka.io/) in Scala/Java where "let it crash" is the norm.
 You're more interested in application uptime than purity in those cases.
 For JavaScript, the equivalent is using [pm2](http://pm2.keymetrics.io/) or [Docker](https://www.docker.com/) on [ECS](https://aws.amazon.com/ecs/) and any uncaught [sync](https://nodejs.org/api/process.html#process_event_uncaughtexception) or [async](https://nodejs.org/api/process.html#process_event_unhandledrejection) error means your application is in an unknonwn state, possibly impure, so you just nuke the entire process/container and get a new one.
 Since your application is supposedly stateless and uses immutable data, there is no worry about "losing" information as something like [Redis](https://redis.io/) or your Database handles being the single source of truth and state.